deadlyvipers/dojo_rules/introduction.md

 Welcome to my own dojo.
-My favorite Code School path is the Git Path.
+My favorite Code School path is the Javascript Path.
-Adding some more text.